SAP-samples/teched2022-IN261/exercises/ex5/README.md

 ![Pic 4](/./images/IN261-ex5-4.png)

 6. In the pop up enter the queue name: IN261-aemconnect-** (replace ** with your number)

-HINT: you might pick a slightly different name indicating that you are on a different broker, like IN261-aemconnect-**-US.
-This would require you to adjust your queue consumer though.
-So if you want to keep it simple, stick to the name you used in the other broker.

 7. Click Create